 Ms. Manetti meets the injury in fact element for standing required by the Mercer Island case.
 As outlined in Conclusion of Law No. 4, the key primary code sections at issue in this appeal are critical area regulations.
-As such, it is reasonable to conclude that Ms. Manetti's appeal qualifies as an environmental case under environmental standing cases.
-Environmental cases appear to typically involve appellants who frequent recreational areas, such as parks and hiking trails.
-However, as demonstrated in the Sierra Club quotation above, they also involve non-recreational impacts such as those to drinking water.
+As such, it is reasonable to conclude that Ms. Manetti's appeal qualifies as an environmental case under environmental standing recreational areas, such as parks and hiking trails.
+However, as demonstrated in the to drinking water.
 Since the case is an environmental case, all she needs to prove is that "her degree of aesthetic ... satisfaction" will be reduced by approval of the tree permit.
 Ms. Manetti meets that standard for the reasons identified in Finding of Fact No. 4.